-Red Sea Axial Rift Spreading System of faults and the other is the transform faults.
+This zone includes the earthquakes located in the axial trough and the main trough of the Red Sea.
+It is noticed that there are two types of faults prominent in the Red Sea; the Red Sea Axial Rift Spreading System of faults and the other is the transform faults.
 It is concluded that the seismic activity in this zone is related to the transform faults accompanied with the tensional movements.
-But the seismic activity of this zone in the mainland is related to isolated tectonic structures where the strongest earthquake in this zone was in January 11, 1941 (Ms = 6.2).
+But the seismic activity of this zone in the mainland is related to isolated tectonic structures where the strongest earthquake in this zone was in January 11, 1941 ($M_s = 6.2$).

-4. Middle of Red Sea zone
+4- Middle of Red Sea zone.

 This zone includes the seismic activity extends along the axial trough of the Red Sea which is characterized by high rate of Heat Flow Density and Bouguer anomalies (Al-Amri 1994 and 1998).
-From the earthquakes that occurred in this zone, the 1967 earthquake (Mb = 6.7) with strike-slip fault (Fairhead, 1968; McKenze, Davis and Molnar 1970; Fairhead and Girdler 1970 and Fairhead and Girdler 1972).
+From the earthquakes that occurred in this zone, the 1967 earthquake ($M_b = 6.7$) with strike-slip fault (Fairhead, 1968; Mckenzie et al., 1970; Fairhead and Girdler 1970; 1972).

-Determination of a- & b-Values
+3.3 DETERMINATION OF a- & b-VALUES

 The seismicity of an area can be defined as a function of the size of the earthquakes (magnitude, seismic moment, etc.) and of the frequency of the occurrence of these earthquakes.
-The basic law, which is applied for determination of the seismicity of an area, is the well-known frequency-magnitude statistical relation (Gutenberg and Richter 1944).
+The basic law, which is applied for determination of the seismicity of an area, is the well-known frequency-magnitude statistical relation (Gutenberg and Richter, 1944).
 But there are some conditions to apply this relation for the determination of the seismicity in an area; the area must be seismotectonically homogeneous (constant value of the b parameter of the frequency-magnitude relation, etc.).
 For this reason, it is necessary to separate the whole study region into seismic zones, which should be as much as possible seismotectonically homogeneous.